 For example, a branded sewing kit from a seamstress wouldn’t make a great gift for potential customers, since they’re going to them for sewing services so they wouldn’t need to do it for themselves.
 It could even have the unintentional effect of actually losing business.

-It’s quite common for businesses to hand out promotional products with a simple company logo on it.
+It’s quite common for businesses to hand out promotional products with a simple company logo on them.
 However, depending on the kind of industry you’re in, opting for tried and tested may not be enough to entice customers.

 Of course, if you’re a business operating in the finance industry, then something like a simple flash drive with your logo on it, will be appreciated.
 But if you’re a bright, bold brand that is aiming to excite and energise people this simply won’t do.

 You’ll need to incorporate your brand’s colour scheme and slogan.
 It should get people interested in what you do, and by carefully selecting the design, colour palette, and wording, you can really grab people’s attention and inspire action.